 - Monthly loan payments will begin after year 10.

 - Loan will accrue simple interest at a rate of 5 percent per annum after year 10 and monthly loan payments will begin.

 - Only licensed contractors can be used.
 All payments will be made upon completion of work.

-- Homeowners previously given a loan through the Home Improvement Loan Program are not eligible to receive a Housing Preservation Program Loan.
+- Homeowners previously given a loan through the Home Improvement Loan Program are not eligible to receive a Housing Preservation Loan Program loan.

-- The City of West Covina does not subordinate loans approved under the Housing Preservation Program.
-Homeowners will be required to execute a promissory note secured by a deed of trust.
+- The City of West Covina does not subordinate loans approved under the Housing Preservation Loan Program.

 - Reverse Mortgages do not qualify.